SPatel29/Snake/README.md

 # Snake

-I created a snake game using Python's Pygame Module using traditional snake game rules.
+I created a snake game using Python's Pygame Module

 Added features such as
   - New Snake Color every round